 8. Officials and site directors must contact the executive staff before any game will be called a forfeit.

-9. Protests – If a team submits a protest of an opponent for the use of an illegal player the protesting team must give the protest in writing along with a $150 to the site director within 10 minutes of the completion of the game they are protesting.
+9. Protests – If a team submits a protest of an opponent for the use of an illegal player the protesting team must give the protest in writing along with a $150 to the site director prior to the start of the game.
 The protesting team’s $150 will be refunded if the protest is upheld and forfeited if the protest is not upheld.
-Teams who have a protest filed against them must produce a birth certificate and a report card verifying the grade for the player in question to the site director within 30 minutes from the time the protest is filed to proceed in the tournament.
+Teams who have a protest filed against them must produce a birth certificate and a report card verifying the grade for the player in question to the site director within 5 minutes from the time the protest is filed to proceed with the game.
+If a player is found to be ineligible the team will forfeit that game.
 A final decision will be made by the Tournament Director and will not be subject to any further discussion.

 Tiebreaker for play-offs:

 1. Head to Head

 2. Point differential…Maximum 15 points.
 (Forfeits are scored at 15-0) Point differential calculation is based solely on the games between the tied teams.
 (In the event of a three-way tie for first, point differential will be used to establish the pool winner, then revert to head to head for second and third placements.)